ICMP ping

 • ICMP.ResponseTime.Min(*)

-For example, ICMP.PacketLoss(8.8.8.8) internal metric will provide packet loss for target with IP address 8.8.8.8.
+For example, the ICMP.PacketLoss(8.8.8.8) internal metric will provide packet loss for the target with IP address 8.8.8.8.

 Ping subagent

 This subagent can be used to measure ICMP ping response times from one location to another.
-When loaded, PING subagent adds a number of metrics to the agent.
+When loaded, the PING subagent adds a number of metrics to the agent.
 Measurements can be either requested by the server or scheduled by the agent itself.

-Metrics requested by server
+Metrics requested by the server

 Metric